'Toxic is spot-on': House members describe roiling animosity among lawmakers - Local News 8

 ‘I’m not running again’

 And those are just the security threats.
-A massive battle over Covid has only exasperated the divisions.
-A handful of conservative members regularly defying the House speaker’s mask mandate, racking up thousands in fines while some members publicly admit they aren’t getting vaccinated.
+A massive battle over Covid-19 has only exasperated the divisions.
+A handful of conservative members regularly defy the House speaker’s mask mandate, racking up thousands of dollars in fines while some members publicly admit they aren’t getting vaccinated.

-Standing of the steps of the US House Friday, Bustos told CNN that all of the bitterness and lies had impacted her decision not to run for reelection again.
+Standing on the steps of the US House Friday, Bustos told CNN that all of the bitterness and lies impacted her decision not to run for reelection.

-Some of the anxiety members feel stem from bitter disagreements with the opposite party while others say the spiral of toxicity has metastasized even to how members within even the same party engage with one another.
-For months, progressives and moderates in the Democratic party grappled with how to pass both a bipartisan infrastructure bill and a Democratic-only bill to expand the social safety net.
+Some of the anxiety members feel stems from bitter disagreements with the opposite party, while others say the spiral of toxicity has metastasized even to how members within the same party engage with one another.
+For months, progressives and moderates in the Democratic party grappled with how to pass both a bipartisan infrastructure bill and a Democrat-only bill to expand the social safety net.
 But the divisions within their ranks threatened both bills and resulted in sometimes public and pointed personal jabs.

 “Toxic is spot-on,” Rep. Stephanie Murphy, a Democrat from Florida, said.
 “I think there is plenty of Dem-on-Dem violence as well as Republican and Democratic divisions.
 I think it is not conducive to a healthy legislative environment for colleagues to make these debates both so personal and caustic.”